7.06.2014

 because I have seen many PERFECT opportunities

-to present Patriotic, Red-White-and-Blue merchandise in three specific stores.
+to present Patriotic, Red-White-and-Blue merchandise in three specific stores that I work in.

 Yet there was no solution of a centralized location for the merchandise,